Pronouns: What are pronouns, and how do you use them?

 Why is being intentional with using pronouns important?

-Identifying your pronouns and making a conscious decision when using them in your day-to-day signifies you as an ally.
-Active allyship can be a great help to our gender-diverse communities, as it shows that we are being supportive and contributes to safer spaces at University.
+can be a great help to our gender-diverse communities, as it shows that we are

 Tips on how you can be an ally with your pronouns

-- Use pronouns in your email signatures.
+• Use pronouns in your email signatures and when you introduce yourself.

-- If you feel uncomfortable asking someone about their pronouns, try sharing yours first and they should naturally follow along.
+• If you feel uncomfortable asking someone about their pronouns, try sharing yours first, and they should naturally follow along.

 For example: “Kia ora!
 My name is Michael, and I go by he, they and ia pronouns, how about you?”

-Waipapa Taumata Rau | The University of Auckland is committed to the celebration and affirmation of our rainbow communities.
+Waipapa Taumata Rau, The University of Auckland, is committed to the celebration and affirmation of our rainbow communities.
 We welcome feedback on how this support may be enhanced.